 2) Material & MERV Rating

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
-This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.
+This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 Rating Average Filtration Efficiency